Old Chicago Gangster Bike Tour

 Our Old Chicago Gangster bike tour goes on a journey through time to an era when Chicago was ruled from behind the scenes by a shadowy criminal cabal known as the Chicago Outfit.
 You’ll learn about the dramatic rise and the often grisly demise of men such as Jim Colosimo, Johnny Torrio, Curly Humphries, Joe Accardo, and of course, Al Capone, all while taking in Chicago’s present-day splendor.

-The motorized function of our fleet of e-bikes makes riding a breeze!
+The easy function of our fleet of comfort bikes makes riding a breeze, but feel free to upgrade to our electric bike option for an optimal ride!
 Relax and buzz through town, focusing on the incredible sights and awe-inspiring history this guided adventure has to offer!
 16 years and older only.
 Must be 16 years or older to operate an E-bike.

 See Chicago Like You’ve Never Imagined on Our Mafia Tour

 Perhaps you live in Chicago and you consider yourself well-versed in the city’s history and its people.
 Or maybe you are visiting the city and you know only what you have read in books about The Windy City.
 No matter how much or how little you think you know about Chicago, you will learn loads more on one of our gangster tours.